Milsons Point railway station: Transport links

+Trackplan

 Heritage listing

 As at 25 October 2010, Milsons Point station has state historical significance as an essential component of the northern approaches to the Sydney Harbour Bridge.
 The form and detail of the subway and tunnels in particular are significant as part of the overall design and specifications for the bridge as set down by Chief Engineer JJC Bradfield.
 The Milsons Point station retains a number of original features and decorative elements from its original construction phase including the platform building and entrance way awning from the Alfred Street side.

 Milsons Point railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 Milsons Point Station has state historical significance as an essential component of the northern approaches of the Sydney Harbour Bridge and as a linking station in JJC Bradfield's city railway network.
 The station is unusual on the NSW system for being constructed by the specially created Sydney Harbour Bridge Branch of the Department of Public Works rather than NSW Government Railways.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 Milsons Point Station is significant for its association with JJC Bradfield, chief engineer and designer for the Sydney Harbour Bridge and his wider Sydney Harbour Bridge and city railway network scheme.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 Milsons Point Station has aesthetic significance for its retention of the original design's decorative features such as the Alfred Street awning, Alfred Street light fittings and cream and maroon tiling on the platform access stairs.
 The use of reinforced concrete for the construction of the station building is an early example of this construction technique on a large scale.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The place has the potential to contribute to the local community's sense of place and can provide a connection to the local community's history.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Milsons Point Station is the only intact station built as part of the construction of the Sydney Harbour Bridge.
 It retains original features of the 1932 design which have been completely removed from its sister station at North Sydney.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 Milsons Point Station is a representative externally of the Sydney Harbour Bridge architectural style and internally representative of the City Underground finishes as displayed in Museum and St James Stations.